Enhanced neutrino polarizability: Bounds from terrestrial experiments

 \subsection{Bounds from MiniBoone}

-MiniBoone is an electron neutrino appearance experiment in which $\nu_e$ are detected through quasi-elastic charged current interaction, with a typical momentum exchange $q^2\sim-2~{\rm GeV}^2$.
-The initial neutrino flux is composed at $99.4\%$ by $\nu_\mu+\bar \nu_\mu$ and peaks at ${\mathcal O}(500~{\rm MeV})$, with two modes of operation, the neutrino and antineutrino modes.
+MiniBoone is an electron neutrino appearance experiment in which $\nu_e$ are detected through quasi-elastic charged current interaction, with a typical momentum exchange $q^2\sim-2~{\rm GeV}^2$. $99.4\%$ of the initial neutrino flux is made of $\nu_\mu+\bar \nu_\mu$ and peaks at ${\mathcal O}(500~{\rm MeV})$, with two modes of operation: neutrino and antineutrino modes.
 For details on neutrino fluxes we use Ref. \cite{MiniBooNE:2008hfu, MiniBooNE:2021bgc}.
 The MiniBoone detector is filled with pure mineral oil, CH${}_2$, which acts as both a target and a scintillator.

-The signal of neutrino polarizability interactions is the Rayleigh operator induced $\nu A\to \nu X_A+\gamma$ scattering, where $A$ is the initial nucleus, while $X_A$ denotes the final states from either elastic or inelastic scattering.
+The signal of neutrino polarizability interactions is the Rayleigh operator induced $\nu A\to \nu X_A+\gamma$ scattering, where $A$ is the initial nucleus and $X_A$ denotes the final states from either elastic or inelastic scattering.
 Experimentally, the signature is similar to the radiative up-scattering \cite{Bolton:2021pey,Schwetz:2020xra,Coloma:2017ppo,Atkinson:2021rnp,Acero:2022wqg} and thus the same type of analyses would also be sensitive to neutrino scattering through polarizability operators.
 In the MiniBoone detector, however, this signature is indistinguishable from the SM quasi-elastic charged current scattering of electron neutrino, $\nu_e A\to e X_A$.
 The only difference is that the Rayleigh induced process leads to a softer deposited energy spectrum due to the final state neutrino that escapes the detector.
 For scattering on carbon we assume that it is dominated by quasi-elastic scattering, i.e., by neutrino scattering on a single nucleon bound inside the carbon nucleus, which then gets kicked out of the nucleus.
 In the calculation of the total scattering rates we also include the scattering on hydrogen, $\nu p \to \nu p +\gamma$, which constitutes a subdominant component of the signal.

 The photon spectrum is given by \beq \frac{{d}N}{{d}E_\gamma} = N_p\int~{d}E_\nu \epsilon(E_\gamma) \phi_{\rm tot}(E_\nu) \frac{{d}^2\sigma}{{d}E_\gamma{d}E_\nu}\,, \eeq where $N_p = 2.8\times10^{32}$ is the total number of target protons in the detector, $\epsilon(E_\gamma)$ is the acceptance as function of the photon energy and $\phi_{\rm tot}(E_\nu)$ is the total neutrino flux at the detector.
 The integration is performed over the initial neutrino energies interval, $E_\nu\in (0.05,7)$ GeV, with $\sim98\%$ of the flux below $E_\nu\leq2$ GeV.
 The differential cross section ${d}^2\sigma/{d}E_\gamma{d}E_\nu$ for a neutrino scattering on a single proton in the nucleus is calculated with {\tt MadGraph}.
 We use this simple approximation of scattering on single protons to evaluate our bounds; a more refined calculation would involve modelling the nuclear responses of $C$ and $H$ in the detector.